Sunday, December 25, 2022

 in Washington County, Pennsylvania in 1789.

-Besides the oat cakes, which she is preparing
+Besides the oat cakes, which Mrs. McGuffey is preparing to cook here,

 Yes, it's true the presenter actually was preparing the meal listed, but I'm not quite sure if that would have been a Christmas meal.
 Of course, out on the frontier, a Christmas dinner could have been anything beyond the norm.